vmware-archive/clarity/_documentation/cards.md

 Users read the content starting at the top, upper left corner, then scan mainly the left sides of the screen.
 {% endcomment %}

 Place the primary action, and up to two additional actions, in the card footer, left-aligned.
-Left-alignment supports the F-pattern layout.
+This placement supports the F-pattern layout.

 For more than three actions, replace the right-most action with a menu.
 Do not place more than eight items in the menu.